Back to Blog

 Why Government Spend Data Isn't Already Public

-Here's something most suppliers don't realize: if you wanted to know what a given municipality, health authority, or provincial department is spending, it's not actually publicly available.
+Here is something most suppliers do not realize.
+If you wanted to know what a given municipality, health authority, or provincial department is spending, that information is not actually publicly available.
 The only way to get government spend data for most public bodies is to submit a FOIPOP request.

-Why isn't this information public by default?
+Why is this information not public by default?
 A few reasons:

 1

-Historical precedent: Freedom of information laws were designed with sensitive documents in mind, defence contracts, security matters.
-Over time, businesses lobbied to have commercial information treated similarly, even when it has nothing to do with national security.
+Historical precedent: Freedom of information laws were designed with sensitive documents in mind, like security matters.
+Over time, businesses lobbied to have commercial information treated similarly.

 2

 Fragmented systems: Every department, health authority, and municipality maintains its own records.
-There's no central database of all government spending.
+There is no central database of all government spending.

 3